sqlparser/gsp_demo/sqlflow/readme.md

 `vSal.Salary` also depends on the `scott.emp.deptno` column which is used in the group by clause.

-The `city` column in the where clause also determine the value of `vSal.Salary`.
+The `city` column in the where clause also determines the value of `vSal.Salary`.

 The chain of the dataflow is: